Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

 ```

 ## How and when to run it
-Run it after every chrome update with administrator rights.
+Run it after every chrome/chromium update with administrator rights.